 I currently bank with Tandem (credit card), Monzo (challenger bank) and Nationwide – thanks to the fact they all offer good currency conversions.
 In my opinion, they’re the best banks to go with.

 If every time you take money out of the ATM you’re paying for the please, you’re wasting money.
-And, if you’re using a credit card abroad know your fees and fines.
+And, if you’re using a credit card abroad you might be charged a foreign transaction fee or other fees and fines.

 Seriously, if you’re travelling for a long time sorting your bank cards and accounts could be the best hack to save you money.